JanssenProject/jans/jans-core/shibboleth-idp/docs/tr_invariants_and_state_transition_rules_tests.md

 - [x] covered by existing test

-GIVEN a builder with one required field set to null or invalid WHEN build() is called THEN it fails with CannotBeNullOrBlank as the cause
+GIVEN a builder with one required field set to null or invalid WHEN build() is called THEN it fails with RequiredValueMissing as the cause
 *Parametrized over an invalidator per required field.*

 #### T1.5.3 · `shouldFailWhenMetadataSourceIsNull`

 - [x] covered by existing test

-GIVEN a builder with metadataSource set to null WHEN build() is called THEN it fails with CannotBeNullOrBlank as the cause
+GIVEN a builder with metadataSource set to null WHEN build() is called THEN it fails with RequiredValueMissing as the cause

 #### T1.5.4 · `shouldFailWhenAnyProfileConfigurationIsNull`

 - [x] covered by existing test

-GIVEN a builder with a profile configuration set to null WHEN build() is called THEN it fails with CannotBeNullOrBlank naming the offending field
+GIVEN a builder with a profile configuration set to null WHEN build() is called THEN it fails with RequiredValueMissing naming the offending field
 *Parametrized over the six profiles.*

 #### T1.5.5 · `shouldFailWhenDiscoveredEntityIdsIsNull`

 - [x] covered by existing test

-GIVEN a builder with discoveredEntityIds set to null WHEN build() is called THEN it fails with CannotBeNullOrBlank as the cause
+GIVEN a builder with discoveredEntityIds set to null WHEN build() is called THEN it fails with RequiredValueMissing as the cause

 ---